Club Track Days

 Results in all Club track days are counted towards the annual point score (including Interstate Challenge rounds in Victoria), except that driver needs to drop one round.
 Drivers must compete in a minimum of two events to qualify for this award.
 The Club reserves the right to add other awards at its discretion.

-What you need at Wakefield Park:
+What you need at Wakefield Park or Pheasant Wood:

 - Helmet (must be appropriate Car/Motorcycle Helmet with stickers certifying it meets Australian Standard:- Helmet- AS1698, Goggles/Visor- AS1609).